-Since week 46 (starting 11 November 2024), there has been a surge in diphtheria cases in the Western Cape (City of Cape Town), with 25 respiratory cases and 28 asymptomatic carriers testing positive for toxigenic C. diphtheriae.
+Since week 46 of 2024 (starting 11 November), there has been an increase in diphtheria cases in the Western Cape (City of Cape Town), with 28 respiratory cases and 28 asymptomatic carriers testing positive for toxigenic C. diphtheriae.
 Five clusters were identified (Table 2), including two linked to a correctional facility (weeks 50-51 and week 7), a cluster of children who played together (weeks 1-2), a family cluster (weeks 6 and 8), and a two-person cluster (weeks 8-9).
-An additional 16 respiratory cases in the Western Cape had no known epidemiological links.
-Outside the Western Cape, one cluster was reported in Gauteng (week 2) consisting of two respiratory cases and another in Mpumalanga (weeks 9-10), involving a respiratory case and an asymptomatic carrier.
-Additionally, a cluster spanning Limpopo and Mpumalanga was reported in week 11, consisting of one probable case who resided in Limpopo and travelled to Mpumalanga after symptom onset, one confirmed case and two asymptomatic carriers in Mpumalanga (Table 2).
+An additional 19 respiratory cases in the Western Cape had no known epidemiological links.
+Outside the Western Cape, one cluster was reported in Gauteng (week 2, 2025) consisting of two respiratory cases and another in Mpumalanga (weeks 9-10, 2025), involving a respiratory case and an asymptomatic carrier.
+Additionally, a cluster spanning Limpopo and Mpumalanga was reported in week 11, 2025, consisting of one probable case who resided in Limpopo and travelled to Mpumalanga after symptom onset, one confirmed case and two asymptomatic carriers in Mpumalanga (Table 2).
 Four further clusters were identified in Limpopo between weeks 14 and 17, each consisting of a case and a contact.
 The most recent cluster was identified in KwaZulu-Natal, in week 16 and 17, consisting of one case and two asymptomatic carriers.
-Beyond these clusters, sporadic cases with no known epidemiological links have also been reported, including five in Mpumalanga (weeks 11 - 18) and two in Limpopo (weeks 12 and 17).
+Beyond these clusters, sporadic cases with no known epidemiological links have also been reported, including five in Mpumalanga (weeks 11 - 18 2025), four in Limpopo (weeks 12, 17, 19 and 20, 2025) and one in KwaZulu-Natal reported in week 20, 2025.
+One case of cutaneous toxigenic diphtheria was reported in Gauteng in week 17, 2025.

-Notified suspected cases of diphtheria 01 January 2024 to 04 May 2025
+Notified suspected cases of diphtheria 01 January 2024 to 18 May 2025

-From 01 January 2024 to 04 May 2025, 251 individuals have been reported as suspected diphtheria cases and tested negative for C. diphtheriae.
+From 01 January 2024 to 18 May 2025, 261 individuals have been reported as suspected diphtheria cases and tested negative for C. diphtheriae.
 Alternate diagnoses became available for some of the individuals with suspected diphtheria, and included Streptococcus pyogenes, Corynebacterium spp.
-NOT diphtheriae, Ludwig's angina, retrobulbar abscess or respiratory viruses including SARS-CoV-2.
+NOT diphtheriae, Ludwig's angina, retrobulbar abscess or respiratory viruses including respiratory syncytial virus and SARS-CoV-2.